 first commit

-Cool!
-As you can see, branches are simply just references.
+As you see from this example, Git branches are simply references.
 When we change the location of the master branch, all Git has to do is change the contents of the refs/heads/master file.
+When you make a new Git branch, you're making a new reference.
 Likewise, creating a new branch creates a new reference file with the commit hash.

 Helpful hint: If you ever want to see all references, run git show-ref, which will list all references.

-Go ahead and run: cat .git/HEAD, and you should see something like this:
+Go ahead and run: cat .git/HEAD to output the file contents.
+You should see something like this:

 ref: refs/heads/master